 Your hair follicles are damaged by the heat used during our laser hair removal, but the hairs remain in the follicles.
 The dead hairs shed after 1-3 weeks as the epidermis renews.
 During this period, your hairs will seem to ‘grow’ as they are pushed out by the new epidermis.

-Permanent hair removal treatments can take as little as 15 minutes but can last up to two hours.
-The length of your treatment will depend on the size of the treatment area.
+Laser hair removal sessions can take as little as 15 minutes but can last up to two hours.
+The length of your session will depend on the size of the treatment area.

 The treatment sensation during a laser hair removal varies, but it is often described as a “flick of an elastic band”.
 Typically, no anaesthesia is required and most clients describe the discomfort as moderate and tolerable.

-The skin may be red immediately after your hair laser treatment.
+The skin may be red immediately after laser hair removal.
 Your hair follicles may be swollen and bumpy but this usually subsides within a few hours.
 Adverse reactions are rare but may include a small blister or temporary lightening or darkening of the skin.

 Hands & Feet